 First Court Appearance

 At your arraignment it is usually prudent to plead “not guilty”.
 A common misconception exists that pleading “not guilty” at an arraignment can upset the judge presiding over the case.
 Typically this is not true.
-It is absolutely necessary that you consult with an experienced attorney, who can advise you whether to plead not guilty if charged with any sort of misdemeanor or felony offense.
+It is absolutely necessary that you consult with an experienced attorney, who can provide you with experienced DUI information on whether to plead not guilty if charged with any sort of misdemeanor or felony offense.

-For information on San Diego expungement – click here to reach one of our DUI attorneys.
+For information on San Diego expungement – click here to read about our DUI team.

 By Douglas Gilliland